Editing Automated Source Citations

 Journal Article

-Let’s pretend that the author of our manuscript also cites a bunch of articles from academic journals.
-For example, here’s a note that cites pages 72–73 in a journal article on Native American food production:
+Let’s pretend that the author of our manuscript has also cited a bunch of articles from academic journals.
+For example, here’s a note citing pages 226 and 227 in an article in the American Journal of Sociology that examines pay inequalities among workplaces:

-Now that we have a properly styled shortened citation to a journal article, let’s examine the bibliography entry:
+Now that we have a properly styled shortened citation to a journal article (except for that page range), let’s examine the bibliography entry:

 Where Did These Citations Come From?

-The uncorrected versions of the citations above were generated for this post automatically using ZoteroBib, the free web-based citation tool from Zotero, an open-source reference manager maintained by the Corporation for Digital Scholarship.
-In real life (our manuscript on food production is only hypothetical), an author would have copied and pasted these citations into the manuscript as needed.
+The uncorrected versions of the citations above were generated for this post using ZoteroBib, the free web-based citation tool from Zotero, an open-source reference manager maintained by the Corporation for Digital Scholarship.
+In real life (again, our manuscript on workplace relations is only hypothetical), an author would have copied and pasted these citations into the manuscript as needed.

 “Recommended Citation Format”

-Some sources list a recommended citation format in the source itself; these can be copied and pasted directly into a manuscript.
-Those citations, which have usually been vetted by the publisher (or at least sourced directly from the publisher’s metadata), tend to be accurate.
-But they’re not necessarily in Chicago style.
+Some sources list a recommended citation format with the source itself; these can be copied and pasted directly into a manuscript.
+Those citations aren’t always accurate, and they may not conform to the latest Chicago style.

 How Authors Can Help

-The results from using ZoteroBib and the “Cite” options at JSTOR and Google Books were pretty good, but they weren’t perfect.
-Our advice for authors, in the spirit of CMOS 14.5, would be as follows: Use the tools, but check the citations against the sources themselves the moment you acquire them, making any necessary adjustments then and there.
-Then double-check the results in your final manuscript.
+ZoteroBib and the “Cite” options at Google Books and elsewhere can save time, but they aren’t perfect.
+Our advice for authors, in the spirit of CMOS 13.13, would be as follows: Take advantage of the available tools, but check each citation against the actual cited source the moment you create it, making any necessary adjustments then and there.
+Then double-check the results again in your final manuscript.

 This will mean less work down the line for both you and your copyeditor.